w1ne/jekyll-now/_posts/personal/2018-12-03-hydroponics-experiment.md

 tags: [hydroponics, build log]
 ---

-As part of my letter trend of organic diet I am starting an experiment on the hydroponics growing.
-The ability to be self suficient and eat own grown food is futuristic but in the same time old as human kind.
+As part of my later trend of organic diet I am starting an experiment on the hydroponics growing.
+The ability to be self suficient and eat own grown food is futuristic but in the same time old as a human kind.

 We are the information and food we consume.
 Hydroponics is an easy way to tweak nutrients in the food as well as taste, chemical contents, growing perfomance.